 The code for each task is generated using TradeSweep and the three baselines, and evaluated based on several key metrics.
 We record both the initial and final versions of the generated codes, noting any revisions made, and measure the time taken to generate the code.
-This "generation time" is measured by the time it takes for the LLM to retrieve code snippets and generate proposals; If the user modifies the generated code, the revision time is also included.
 After generating the code, we apply it to the initial, unprocessed dataset and compare the execution outputs to manually preprocessed data to assess the accuracy and effectiveness of each method.